dylduhamel/dylduhamel/README.md

 </p>

 ---
-I am a computer science and mathematics student at Wake Forest University.
-I love all things computer science!
-Specifically, software development, digital media, and frontend development.
-If you would like to learn more about any repo's you see, please reach out!
+I am a Wake Forest University Computer Science graduate and a dedicated Software Engineer!
+I love to create high-quality solutions and employ my expertise in C/C++, Java, Python, JavaScript, Next.js, and more!